-- 0x16 Is Python module flag.
+Is Python module flag.
 If set, this resource contains data for an importable Python module or package.
-Resource data is associated with Python packages and is covered by this type. - 0x17 Is built extension module flag.
-This type represents a Python extension module that is built in (compiled into) the interpreter itself or is otherwise made available to the interpreter via PyImport_Inittab such that it should be imported with the builtin importer. - 0x18 Is frozen Python module flag.
+Resource data is associated with Python packages and is covered by this type.

+Is builtin extension module flag.
+This type represents a Python extension module that is built in (compiled into) the interpreter itself or is otherwise made available to the interpreter via PyImport_Inittab such that it should be imported with the builtin importer.

+Is frozen Python module flag.
 This type represents a Python module whose bytecode is frozen and made available to the Python interpreter via the PyImport_FrozenModules array and should be imported with the frozen importer.

-- 0x19 Is Python extension flag.
+Is Python extension flag.
 This type represents a compiled Python extension.
-Extensions have specific requirements around how they are to be loaded and are differentiated from regular Python modules. - 0x1a Is shared library flag.
-This type represents a shared library that can be loaded into a process. - 0x1b Is utf-8 filename data flag.
+Extensions have specific requirements around how they are to be loaded and are differentiated from regular Python modules.

+0x1a

+Is shared library flag.
+This type represents a shared library that can be loaded into a process.

+0x1b

+Is utf-8 filename data flag.
 This type represents an arbitrary filename.
 The resource name is a UTF-8 encoded filename of the file this resource represents.
-The file's data is either embedded in memory or referred to via a relative path reference. - 0x1c File data is executable flag.
+The file's data is either embedded in memory or referred to via a relative path reference.